 The Early Bird Gets the Worm

-Lay out all your festive linens, napkins and table settings long in advance and your new Orange County home will be bursting with holiday joy to ramp up the anticipation.
+Lay out all your festive linens, napkins and table settings long in advance and your new San Bernardino County home will be bursting with holiday joy to ramp up the anticipation.
 Speaking of holiday decorations, using a well-known family heirloom as the centerpiece is a beautiful way to remember those who are no longer with us.

 Speaking of early planning.
 Write out a detailed menu of everything you plan to serve.
 Just like you were a professional caterer.
 This way you can streamline your shopping and begin prepping veggies and other foods earlier in the week.